Corpitou/Toggle-Switch-PLOS/README.md

    - Open SRC/main.c, make changes to the main() function or other files, and recompile using make.

+If you encounter any issues, please follow the [Full Installation Guide](#full-installation-guide).

 ---

 ## Full Installation Guide